Year 8 – Choosing Subject Options for Year 9

 Studying Textiles in Year 9 is a pre-requisite for taking the subject at GCSE.
-The pupils develop skills and knowledge that can be used and further developed if they proceed to GCSE.

 The course is run as a series of linked projects, in contrast to the short teacher-led projects in Year 8.
 Pupils work with more autonomy in the three material areas as preparation for the GCSE in Three-Dimensional Design.

 The course starts with the analysis of natural objects, translating and developing drawings of shape and form from two to three dimensions.
 These take buildings and architectural sculptures with useable spaces as their inspiration.
 Pupils learn and use Computer-Aided Design (CAD) programs (2D Design, Procreate and Google Sketchup) as well as Computer-Aided Manufacture (CAM) using the laser cutter to develop their own structures.
 Pupils then design their own ceramic teapots based on a broad theme, pushing the boundaries of possibility while learning key skills and techniques.
 Development of their ideas and evidence of their material experiments are recorded throughout in their sketchbooks.